 Psychosis

-Psychosis is a state in which people perceive, hear, or hold beliefs that aren’t real.
-Often, those experiencing psychosis are unaware that their experiences are not real and remain convinced of their authenticity.
+Psychosis is a state in which people perceive, hear or hold beliefs that aren’t real.
+Often, those experiencing it are unaware that their experiences are not real and remain convinced of their authenticity.
 About 1,600 new cases of psychosis are reported in Scotland each year.

-Contrary to common beliefs, psychosis is not a separate mental disorder.
-It’s a symptom that can be related to different mental health conditions like schizophrenia or bipolar disorder.
+Contrary to common beliefs, psychosis is not a separate condition.
+It’s a symptom that can be related to different mental health conditions like schizophrenia or bipolar.
 The experience of psychosis varies in how long it lasts and how often it happens, from brief episodes to daily occurrences.

 Psychosis has two main symptoms: hallucinations and delusions.
-Hallucinations make individuals see things that aren’t there, while delusions make them believe false things.
+Hallucinations make individuals see or hear things that aren’t there, while delusions make them believe false things.
 However, it affects people differently.
 Some may feel tired or anxious and have trouble with their daily routine.
 Others may experience positive internal feelings and even come up with creative ideas.
+It’s not as uncommon as you think, as about 1,600 new cases of psychosis are reported in Scotland every year.

 Psychosis makes